Zillode/OSCeleton-OpenNI/README.md

 Other
 -----
-### For feature request, reporting bugs, or general osceleton
+### For feature request, reporting bugs, or general OSCeleton
 discussion, come join the fun in our [google group](http://groups.google.com/group/osceleton)!

+### OSCeleton-KinectSDK ?
+To use the KinectSDK in combination with OSC messages, download [OSCeleton-KinectSDK](https://github.com/Zillode/OSCeleton-KinectSDK)

 Have fun!